 Technology has already been getting into the mobility market for several years.
 Regarding road safety, PARIFEX chose the 3D-LiDAR technology to strengthen its speed control systems.

 3D-LiDAR, the outsider in speed control systems

 The 3D-LiDAR sensor creates a 3D map through point clouds and makes it accurate to the centimeter.
 “PARIFEX has decided to include the 3D-LiDAR in its existing solutions to meet French Ministry of Interior needs.
 Indeed, the French Ministry needed a fixed sensor including a wide field of vision.
-That is why PARIFEX chose this technology including a 360 degree vision unlike the traditional speed cameras able to scan a limited field of view.”, says Désiré Codo, PARIFEX’s CEO.
+That is why PARIFEX chose this technology including a 360 degree vision unlike the traditional speed cameras able to scan a limited field of view.”, says Désiré Codo, PARIFEX’s R&D Director.
 Even though most of 3D-LiDAR sensors have been designed for a mobile use, principally for autonomous vehicle management, PARIFEX decided to distort it and add it in its fixed road sensors including NANO and NANO-CAM sensors.

 A 360-Degree view

 Set up overhead, the 3D-LiDAR sensor enables a 360- Degree view and then a better space detection than other sensors.
 “Unlike an usual speed control system that needs a specific orientation, the small and light 3D-LiDAR sensor is easy to set up in any orientation and requires little processing power to offer reliable and accurate control.” precises Codo.